digipres/publications/ipres/ipres-2018/papers/the-evolution-of-digital-preservation-at-the-getty-research-inst.md

 notes_url: null
 parent: iPRES 2018
 presentation_url: null
+publication_type: paper
 size: 55263
 source_name: iPRES
-title: 'The evolution of digital preservation at the Getty Research Institute: How workflows have evolved in the past five years to address our varied needs: iPres 2018 - Boston'
+title: 'The evolution of digital preservation at the Getty Research Institute: How workflows have evolved in the past five years to address our varied needs'
-type: paper
 year: 2018
 ---